 Tip: Don’t just look at metrics – compare with more informal sources of knowledge.

 5. To what purposes will the measurement be put?
-To whom will the information be made transparent?
+To whom will the measurement be made available ?

-Muller points out that transparency can have a dark side.
+Transparency can have a dark side.
 If we know that data collected on us will be made publicly available then what could be potentially useful is much more likely to distort behaviour.
 Arguably, it’s the high-stakes nature of Ofsted inspections that causes most of the perverse incentives and unintended consequences.
-If their inspections were not made publicly available maybe school leaders would have an easier job of improving schools?
+If their inspections were not made public maybe school leaders would have an easier job of improving schools?
 Similarly, while schools should be held to account for student outcomes, does it help to make these outcomes public?
 What if individual teachers’ results were published in the same way?
 Metrics that might really help improve performance if only used internally can backfire badly when they become too transparent.

 Tip: Think carefully about what you intend to do with the information you gather.
 If your purpose is to improve a school then it’s probably not a good idea to disseminate information beyond those who absolutely need to know.